 Construction phase elements of the plan may give rise to increased temporary site effects such as noise or contamination due to dust.
-The closest surface water feature (Lee (Cork) Estuary Lower) runs along the length of the promenade.
-Although this site is extremely close in proximity to the River Lee (Figures 3.2 and 3.3), the scale of the works is small, and there are no anticipated in-stream works.
-No construction discharge will occur during the development since the works will only include resurfacing, redefinition, and improvement of road carriageway and improving and widening of the footpaths along the route.
-There is a indirect connectivity between the site and the nearest SPA (0.8km to Cork Harbour SPA) and SAC (minimum of 4.95km direct to The Great Island Channel SAC).
-However, due to the small-scale nature of the development these effects are determined to be negligible.
+The closest surface water feature (Lee (Cork) Estuary Lower) runs along the length of Marina promenade.
+Although the site is extremely close in proximity of the River Lee (approximately 35m) (Figures 3.2 and 3.3), the scale of the works is small, and there are no anticipated in-stream works.
+No construction discharge will occur during the development since the works will be limited to the conservation and restoration (where applicable) of prominent structures within the park such as Barrington's Folly, the Boathouse, the Slipway.
+Any additions to the park, such as the playground and canopy tree walk, will not cause any additional discharge.

+Therefore, the direct connectivity between the site and the nearest SAC (1.05km to Cork Harbour SPA), the distance to the downstream SAC (minimum of 5.2km direct to The Great Island Channel SAC), and the small-scale nature of the development, these effects are determined to be negligible.